THE HUMAN QUEST FOR BRIGHTER COLORS

 During medieval times painters established the limited palette using colorants in only three hues: Red + Yellow + Blue.
-Primarily their goal was the use as few valuable colorants to mix as wide an array of secondary colors as possible.
-They used a few red colors, mostly earths + a few yellow colors, mostly earths + an occasional blue and mixed them with black and white colors to facsimiled colors in the violet, green and orange hues.
-A limited palette is cost effective.
+Primarily their goal was to use as few valuable colorants as possible to mix as wide an array of colors as possible.

-Colors in transmitted light are not limited to colorants available - light is constantly streaming color frequencies of all six hues.
+Colors in transmitted light are not limited to colorants available - light is constantly streaming color frequencies of all six hues until received or reflected.
 Color scientists since the 1700s have used Newton’s theory of transmitted light to develop devices to split and refocus light.
-By the 20th century, they had invented microscopes, oscilloscopes, visual light communication, LED and now the devices we hold in our hands.
-I cannot explain why color scientists, in particular, Thomas Young, who first observed that photons of light traveled in waves, decided to use a different tri-color arrangement of colors than the one used by visual artists.

 “Additive” R + G + B and “subtractive” R + Y + B color systems are obsolete concepts.